Guide to Improving Your Money Mindset

 What Is a Negative Money Mindset?

 A negative money mindset is a set of unhelpful financial beliefs that can lead to poor resource management.
 It often involves a constant feeling of stress or guilt regarding money or simply disorganization.
 It may also involve the belief that “if I just made more money, things would change or all my problems would be solved.”
-While a higher salary or inheritance might help you toward your financial goals, having more money won’t change your financial mindset.
+While a higher salary or inheritance might help you toward your financial goals, having more money won’t necessarily change your financial mindset.

 While it may seem counterintuitive, your income level doesn’t automatically determine your sense of financial freedom.
 Additionally, it’s worth noting that your money mindset exists whether you’re conscious of how it influences your behavior or not.